-I am a qualified professional photographer with 2 years training as a Commercial photographer.
-Whilst training, I received the highest marks in both years, and in my final year won best overall portfolio and best image.
+I am a qualified professional photographer, training as a Commercial photographer.
+Whilst training, I received the highest marks in each year, and in my final year won best overall portfolio and best image.

 I am a member of the AIPP (Australian Institute of Professional Photographers) members of which must maintain a high standard.